matthew-brett/nb2plots/doc/devel/make_release.rst

     rst2html.py README.rst > ~/tmp/readme.html

-  because this will be the output used by pypi_
+  because this will be the output used by PyPi_

 * Check `nb2plots travis-ci`_.